When it comes to blogging, you’ve probably heard that “writing skills for bloggers are essential”. Everybody says that but what does it actually mean?

 In the year 2020, 4.4 million blog posts are published per day.
 Competition is enormous; there is probably a blog on anything in the world.
 To stand out, one should be a great writer.

 When I say it, I do not mean being good with grammar or knowing a couple of fancy words to slide in.
-I mean being passionate about what you do and incorporate techniques that help you achieve better engagement with the audience.
+I mean being passionate about what you do and incorporating techniques that help you achieve better engagement with the audience.

 Although there are many bloggers, not so many of them use four amazing writing techniques I’m going to talk about.
 Many of them just concentrate on the SEO aspect and such metrics like the length of the post and keyword stuffing.
 Of course, they are important, but if the text is plain, dry, or boring, no keyword will save it.

-Here are 4 rare writing skills that bloggers often miss out on
+4 rare writing skills that bloggers often miss out on

 #1.
 Consistent Voice and Branding